andmadri/minishell/README.md

 ```

 ### env
 Displays the environment variables.
-It lists all environment variables available in the shell
+It lists all environment variables available in the shell.

 ```c
 char	*find_env(char *var_env, int length, char **array)